Foods for gastroenteritis patients – these foods will keep you healthy while recovering and help eliminate symptoms.

 Gastroenteritis often called stomach flu is an intestinal infection marked by watery diarrhea, abdominal cramps, nausea or vomiting, and sometimes fever.
 In most cases, the infection clears over several days but sometimes takes longer.
 The severity can range from mild tummy upset for a day or two with mild diarrhea to severe diarrhea and be sick for several days or longer.
 Many germs (viruses, bacteria, and other microbes) can cause gastroenteritis.

 The most common way to develop gastroenteritis is through contact with an infected person or by ingesting contaminated food or water.
-If you are otherwise healthy, you will likely recover without complications.But for infants, older adults, and people with compromised immune system, gastroenteritis can be deadly.
+If you are otherwise healthy, you will likely recover without complications.But for infants, older adults, and people with the compromised immune system, gastroenteritis can be deadly.

 There is no effective treatment for gastroenteritis, so prevention is key.
 In addition to avoiding food and water that may be contaminated, thorough and frequent hand washings are your best defence.